-The one where a lady karate-kicks a pantomime horse.
+The one where Ingrid Pitt karate-kicks a pantomime horse.

 After having a wonderful time in the Death Zone, the Doctor decides that Tegan should see what future Earth will be like.
 The TARDIS lands in orbit of the planet Earth in the year 2084, where she immediately comes under attack by Sentinel Six, a killsat in charge of utterly destroying everyone without proper identification.

 Mild panic ensues, but the Doctor is able to drop the TARDIS off somewhere mildly safer: an undersea military nuclear missile launch base known as Sea Base 4, also currently under threat of nuclear attack.
 The Cold War has somehow started up again by the year 2084, or maybe it's still going.
 The best we get from the Doctor is that "two power blocs" are engaged in a Cold War of sorts, but the entire story remains deliberately vague about it all.

 As the Doctor explains this, we get introduced to our Red Shirt Army of the week, unisex eyeshadow and all.
 The "Them" bloc is acting up again, and the brave crew snap into action, as their computers say it's time to prepare the nukes.
 Well, maybe.
 As Commander Vorshak explains to his men, it could be real or it could all be a drill: they won't know until it's time to press that button.
 As a further failsafe, they also need someone lashed up to the machine itself to make sure the nukes can be launched by giving the final authorization.
 Cue Ensign Maddox, who's actually the inexperienced backup of someone unimportant who died offscreen.
 Maddox never really thought he'd be needed, as he was just there to observe, so he freaks out a little at the pressure despite Commander Vorshak telling him he's doing a great job... and it turns out it was all a drill, anyway.